-So here I go, off the plane, got all my bags and I hop onto the shuttle to get to the green line.
+So I got off the plane, got all my bags and hopped onto the shuttle to get to the green line.
 Ended up going in the wrong direction on the metro, so I had to hop off and correct that little error.

 Alright, alright, now we’re moving.

 I transfer from the green line to the blue line then hop off at Anaheim not far from 7th St. The hotel was located on 7th St, and I thought that I didn’t have far to go….